Ashinpm/KERELA--IOT--CHALLENGE/index.md

 ![output](https://user-images.githubusercontent.com/95163711/146960047-ac269a42-a60c-4406-bd83-23e119526183.png)

 ### *NOTE*
-Press Clr + Shift + M in Arduino Software or got to TOOLS then Click on SERIAL MONITOR to see the output.
+Press Clr + Shift + M in Arduino Software or go to TOOLS then Click on SERIAL MONITOR to see the output.

 > We can see te room temprature on serial monitor